 • Students will effectively use oral and written forms of communication to convey their ideas.

 Applicants must meet both the general and the discipline specific criteria for admission and be recommended for admission by the doctoral faculty review group in at least a primary discipline (some primary disciplines require a co-discipline admission simultaneously).
 Upon approval by the graduate dean, students are admitted to the School of Graduate Studies.
 If a student is admitted to a primary discipline only, the co-discipline must be chosen and activated by the end of the first semester.

 The general criteria for admission for Interdisciplinary Ph.D. program study are as follows:

 • Undergraduate grade-point average of at least 3.0.

 • Three letters of recommendation speaking to the applicant’s ability to complete doctoral-level work.
-See our Instructions for Letters of Reference page.

 • Transcripts from all post-secondary schools attended.